nmertix/osm-importer/README.md

-Simple importer for OpenStreetMap dara.
+Simple importer for OpenStreetMap data.